Review of Economics and Economic Methodology (REEM)

 Review of Economics and Economic Methodology is a peer-reviewed, bi-annual academic journal with a focus on economic theory, economic methodology, economic history and ethics in economics.
 It is set up and managed by the coordinators of the Movement for Economic Pluralism, School of Economics and Business, University of Ljubljana.

-We are calling for papers for Volume III, Issue 1, February 2020.
+We are calling for papers for Volume V, Issue 1, November 2020.

 REEM welcomes contributions from both, established scholars and prospective students, in so far as the latter have support by a professor.
 REEM is an open access journal, all its content is permanently available online without subscription or payment.
 Every article has a unique and permanent URL.
 REEM is indexed by EconLit.